nickytonline/advent-of-ai-2025/day-2/Winter-Festival-Adventure-PRD.md

 5. Settings UI updates (shows "No save data")

 *Restart (R key):*
-1. Press R at any ending
+1. Press R at any time
-2. Save automatically deleted
+2. Returns to Festival Entrance (start scene)
-3. Returns to Festival Entrance
+3. **Save is preserved** - can continue later
-4. Fresh game state (no history)
+4. To fully delete save, use Settings menu or "New Game" button

 **Technical Implementation**